MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 - When you download the file from SharePoint or OneDrive, the sensitivity label and any encryption is reapplied  with the file and the settings remain enforced wherever the file is saved.

 - Use Office on the web (Word, Excel, PowerPoint) to open and edit Office files that have sensitivity labels that apply encryption.
+The permissions that were assigned with the encryption are enforced.
 With Word on the web, you can also use auto labeling when you edit these documents.

 - Office 365 eDiscovery supports full-text search for these files.
 Data Loss Prevention (DLP) policies cover content in these files.